Oluwaseunlabisi/EDSIGH-ED-TECH-EXPLORATORY-DATA-ANALYSIS/README.md

 14. ## Methodology
 - Data Preprocessing
 - Feature engineering: e.g. Addition of revenue column, etc.
 - Exploratory Data Analysis was carried out using python programming language.
-Forecast was also done to predict what the company's revenue will be in the next 8 years.
+- Forecast was also done to predict what the company's revenue will be in the next 8 years using ARIMA, Linear regression, Random forest and Support Vector Models.
 - Insights gotten from the analysed data were provided and,
 - Recommendations were made to boost the company's revenue.